dhis2/dhis2-docs-implementation/content/configuration/transition_kit_tc_to_c.md

 #### The search page

-The search page in capture is now updated to have tabbed layout; unique tracked entity attributes along with searchable, non-unique tracked entity attributes are divided into collabsible sections.
+The search page in capture is now updated to have tabbed layout; unique tracked entity attributes along with searchable, non-unique tracked entity attributes are divided into collapsible sections.
 You are also able to create working lists that can be saved and viewed through accessing the search page in capture.

 ![](images/ER_TC_C/search_page.png)